-Julia Ushakova-Stein focuses her practice on U.S. tax planning and tax controversy matters, with an emphasis on international tax planning (inbound and outbound) and restructurings, M&A, and transfer pricing.
+Julia advises on U.S. tax planning and tax controversy matters, with an emphasis on international tax planning (inbound and outbound) and restructurings, mergers and acquisitions, and transfer pricing.
 She represents clients from a diverse set of industries and geographic areas.
 She has represented a number of Fortune 500 companies in U.S. federal income tax matters and has successfully represented clients in federal tax controversies at all levels.

-Julia's currently represents VF Corporation, and is preparing for trial, in the U.S. Tax Court on a Section 367(d) issue involving a $1.4 billion income adjustment by the IRS.
-This closely watched case involves a cutting-edge tax approach to international M&A. Julia also was counsel in Conversant et al. v.
-Commissioner, Tax Court Docket No. 030476-14, and was on the trial team that won Analog Devices, Inc. & Subsidiaries v.
+Julia also was counsel in successfully settled Conversant et al. v.
+Commissioner, Tax Court Docket No. 030476-14, and was on the trial team that was successful in Analog Devices & Subsidiaries v.
 Commissioner, 147 T.C.
 No. 15 (Nov.
 22, 2016).

-Julia received her J.D. from the University of California, Berkeley, School of Law (Boalt Hall), where she served as the Supervising, Development, and Executive Editor for the Berkeley Business Law Journal.
-She received her honors B.S.B.A., summa cum laude, in accounting from the University of Arizona, Eller College of Management.
+Julia received her J.D. from the University of California, Berkeley, School of Law (Boalt Hall) and her B.S.B.A., summa cum laude, in accounting from the University of Arizona, Eller College of Management.